formatjs/formatjs/packages/formatjs/website/docs/react-intl/Components.md

 Me, <b>myself</b>, and I
 ```

+## Message Formatting Components

 ### Message Syntax

-String/Message formatting is a paramount feature of React Intl and it builds on [ICU Message Formatting](http://userguide.icu-project.org/formatparse/messages) by using the [ICU Message Syntax](http://formatjs.io/guides/message-syntax/).
+String/Message formatting is a paramount feature of React Intl and it builds on [ICU Message Formatting](http://userguide.icu-project.org/formatparse/messages) by using the [ICU Message Syntax](../icu-syntax.md).
 This message syntax allows for simple to complex messages to be defined, translated, and then formatted at runtime.

 **Simple Message:**